 Completing this tutorial should take about 30 minutes.

-- Create a free IBM Cloud account.
+- Create an IBM Cloud account.

 - Install the IBM Cloud CLI.
 You also have the option of downloading the stand-alone IBM Cloud CLI.

 Step 1.
 Log in to IBM Cloud from your terminal with CLI

 Log in to your IBM Cloud account by entering your email address and password.

 If you have multiple accounts, the client will ask you to select which account you would like to connect.
 Type the account number in and press enter.
 If the client asks you to select a region, select the one where you have an organization.
 Your options should look something like this:

 You should now see an output similar to this:

 After targeting your resource group, you can target the IBM Cloud Foundry organization and space.